-An additional 8 residential lots are proposed on 8 acres designated as Multi-family District (PD-L/2).
+An additional & residential lots are proposed on & acres designated as Multi-family District (PD-L/2).
 On the east side of hole 10.
-Single family homes are being proposed instead of town homes in order to mitigate tree loss on the sloping terrain.
-The average density will be 1 home per acre.
+Single family homes are being proposed instead of town homes in order to mitigate tree loss on the instead of town homes in order to mitigate tree loss on the sloping terrain.
+The average density will be I home per acre.
 (Exhibit 3, 4)